Nagwa Fouad in San Francisco

 She was wearing a fitted red costume with attached body stocking accented with silver and red fringe.
 The skirt was cut like triangular pants caught at the ankles.
 Some of the red and silver fringe came down to her instep.
 It really moved!
 Everyone kept applauding as they performed, more as welcome greeting and also to show this great lady of dance the respect that she deserved.
 We heard that Nagwa Fouad is in her mid-fifties; she is in the most incredible shape!

 The dance numbers consisted of choreographed combinations.
 One of my favorites was the second number (there were four in all) in which the chorus reappeared with finger cymbals and did a fast-paced dance with lots of hip work.
 For that, Ms. Fouad wore a silver and royal blue baladi dress.
 The colors were separated diagonally with the silver on top and the blue on the bottom from the hips on down.
 Next was the delightful “Ali Looz.”
-Her live performance was so much better than the video performance of hers to the same music; when performed in front of an audience, the interaction between audience and performer is magical.
+Her live performance was so much better than her video performance of to the same music; when performed in front of an audience, the interaction between audience and performer is magical.
 Nagwa Fouad not only danced, she talked, sang, and was teasingly humorous.
 Before she performed “Ali Looz” she asked the males in the audience if they had relatives by the name of Ali.
 Half of them stood up.
 Everyone teased each other.

 Ms. Fouad pretended to chew gum throughout “Ali Looz”.
 Are there words to describe the ease and stamina of that inexplicable vertical shimmy for which Nagwa Fouad is known?
 We have seen it as part of her drum solo where she keeps it going as she locks one shoulder at a time before she twirls her hair in a frenzied finale.
-Well, in this live show she did a drum solo followed by an Oum Kalthoum musical during which she shimmied vertically for the entire thing!
+Well, in this live show, she did a drum solo followed by an Oum Kalthoum musical during which she shimmied vertically for the entire thing!
 It looked effortless.
 When I came home and tried it in the mirror, I couldn’t keep it going for one minute.
 And she made it look so easy!

-For her finale Ms. Fouad and chorus did a lovely Saudi number in transparent over-dresses with baladi dresses underneath.
-She wore black, cut like an evening gown and very flattering.
+For her finale, Ms. Fouad and chorus did a lovely Saudi number in transparent over-dresses with baladi dresses underneath.
+She wore black, cut like an evening gown, and very flattering.
 She had four costume changes, zig-zagging in and out between the chorus with a wardrobe lady waiting in the wings.
 What a show woman!

 After her show was over the audience was almost wrung out.
 Then, another group came onstage, and a young man named Ali Al Hajjar started singing.
 The buzzing died down and people began to listen.
 I must say he had one of the most soulful and haunting voices I’ve heard in a long time.
 He was accompanied by four musicians led by Moody El Imam, another well-known musician who is not yet known here but has quite a following in the Middle East.
-I asked about them and was told they are famous; this was their first visit to the U.S.
+I asked about them and was told they were famous; this was their first visit to the U.S.

 As the music continued and the evening came to a close, all the stars came out into the audience and shook hands with as many people as they could.
 Everybody was hugging, taking pictures, smiling, smiling and smiling!
 I don’t know when I’ve ever felt so much love in one room.
 There was no separation.
 These stars belonged to the people.